Joana Mallwitz: Biography

 In October 2017, the Staatstheater Nürnberg announced the appointment of Mallwitz as its new GMD, effective with the 2018–2019 season.
 She was the first female conductor to be named to the Nürnberg post.
 Her work in Nürnberg included the establishment of an Expeditionskonzert series for introduction of orchestral works to audiences.
 In August 2020, Mallwitz made her debut at the Salzburg Festival with Così fan tutte, the third female conductor ever to conduct an opera production at the Salzburg Festival, and the first female conductor directly scheduled in advance by the Salzburg Festival for an opera production.
 Mallwitz stood down as GMD of the Staatstheater Nürnberg at the close of the 2022–2023 season.
 In April 2024, the Staatsphilharmonie Nürnberg, the orchestra of the Staatstheater Nürnberg, named Mallwitz its Ehrendirigentin (honorary conductor), the first conductor granted this title in the history of the orchestra.

 Mallwitz first guest-conducted the Konzerthausorchester Berlin during the 2020–2021 season.
 In August 2021, the orchestra announced the appointment of Mallwitz as its next chief conductor and artistic director, effective with the 2023–2024 season, with an initial contract of five seasons.
 Mallwitz is the first female conductor to be named chief conductor of the Konzerthausorchester Berlin, and the first female conductor to be named chief conductor of any Berlin orchestra.
+In July 2026, the Konzerthausorchester Berlin announced the extension of her contract as chief conductor and artistic director through the 2032–2033 season.

 Mallwitz is married to the German tenor Simon Bode, who is an ensemble member of the Oper Frankfurt.
 In 2019, Opernwelt magazine voted Mallwitz its Dirigentin des Jahres ('Conductor of the Year').
 In November 2020, Mallwitz received the Sonderpreis (Special Prize) of the Bavarian Culture Prize.
 Mallwitz and Bode had their first child in 2021.
 Mallwitz is featured as conductor on a commercial recording for Oehms Classics and on a DVD for Deutsche Grammophon of the 2020 Salzburg Festival production of Così fan tutte.
+She made her Metropolitan Opera debut in 2025 in The Marriage of Figaro.